 How pros actually do this

-A Chicago flip in 2022 went on the listing the morning after the mulch went down — three cubic yards across four landscape beds, out front and along the side yard.
+A flip from 2016 went on the listing the morning after the mulch went down — three cubic yards across four landscape beds, out front and along the side yard.
 Bagged because the alley wouldn't take a delivery truck.
 The math came back as 2.22 yd³ exact for the four beds combined; ordered 3.0 with the settling cushion.
 By the open house six weeks later the surface had compacted to roughly 2.25″ on a 3″ spread — exactly what the 25% cushion absorbs.
 If I'd ordered the exact math, the mulch would have looked thin in the listing photos by week 6.

 The depth is what matters for the math; the trunk distance is what matters for the trees.
 Penn State Extension's 3-3-3 rule is the working version: mulch 3 inches deep, 3 inches away from the trunk, in a 3-foot-wide ring.
 For mature trees the trunk gap widens to 8-10 inches.
 ANSI A300, the formal arboriculture standard, calls for the same 2-4″ depth and the trunk-clear-zone discipline.
 The mistake that kills trees is piling mulch in a cone shape against the bark — “volcano mulching” — which traps moisture, rots the cambium tissue, and creates a habitat for borer beetles and fungi.

 On the supply side, mulch is one of the cleaner break-even decisions.
 Above 3 yd³ bulk is almost always cheaper per yard than bagged.
 Below 3 yd³, most Chicago-suburb suppliers won't bulk-deliver without a short-load fee, so bagged is usually the only practical option.
-Access can override the math either way — that 2022 flip's alley couldn't take a truck even at 3 yd³ practical.
+Access can override the math either way — that 2016 flip's alley couldn't take a truck even at 3 yd³ practical.

 The four steps